-The artisan agriculture sector encompasses the production of high value produce or premium food on a small scale or by specialised techniques, and with a clearly identified provenance.
+The sector encompasses the production of high value produce or premium food on a small scale or by specialised techniques, and with a clearly identified provenance.
 It creates a connection between the consumer and producer that allows customers to experience the authenticity and story of the product, in a way that provides direct value to both the producer and the consumer.

-Hepburn Shire Council has successfully acquired funding to lead the Artisan Agriculture Project over three years to provide support to the sector in the following areas to;
+Hepburn Shire Council successfully acquired funding to lead the Artisan Agriculture Project over three years to provide support to the sector in the following areas to;

 - Raise the profile of the Hepburn Shire and greater Central Highlands Artisan Agriculture Producers more broadly